-The Belle II experiment offers unique capabilities to study the B decays with neutrinos in the final state, with respect to experiments at hadron colliders.
-The center-of-mass energy of the collisions is precisely known, within a few MeV, and running at the $\Upsilon(4S)$ resonance peak produces a very clean sample of B meson pairs, with relatively low tracks multiplicity and detector occupancy.
+The Belle II experiment offers unique capabilities to study B decays with neutrinos in the final state, with respect to experiments at hadron colliders.
+The center-of-mass energy of the collisions is precisely known, within a few MeV, and running at the $\Upsilon(4S)$ resonance peak produces a very clean sample of B meson pairs, with relatively low track multiplicity and detector occupancy.
 In addition, the Belle II detector is capable of high reconstruction efficiencies for both charged and neutral particles.
-These features allow the full reconstruction of one of the two B mesons (called $B{\text{tag}}$ ), in order to infer the four-momentum of the other B meson ( $B{\text{sig}}$ ).
-An advanced technique Belle II uses to reconstruct the $B{tag}$ , via hadronic or semileptonic B decays, is the Full Event Interpretation (FEI).
-It is an extension of the Full Reconstruction (FR) used in Belle [2] and makes use of thousands of exclusive decay modes to train several multivariate classifiers in a hierarchical approach, starting from identifying final-state particles as leptons, charged pions, kaons and photons, to the intermediate particles, such as $D{(s)}^{()}$ and $J/\psi$ mesons, $K_S^0$ and $\pi^0$ , ending with the reconstruction of the B meson candidate.
-It has been shown, using the Belle II GEANT4-based [3] simulation and considering the hadronic tagging modes, that the FEI has improved upon the Belle FR performance by increasing the tagging efficiency from 0.2% to 0.5%, at a fixed $B{\text{tag}}$ purity of 25% [4].
+These features allow the full reconstruction of one of the two B mesons (called B{tag}), in order to infer the four-momentum of the other B meson (B{sig}).
+An advanced technique that Belle II uses to reconstruct the B{tag} , via hadronic or semileptonic B decays, is the Full Event Interpretation (FEI).
+It is an extension of the Full Reconstruction (FR) used in Belle [2] and makes use of thousands of exclusive decay modes to train several multivariate classifiers in a hierarchical approach, starting from identifying final-state particles as leptons, charged pions, kaons and photons, to the intermediate particles, such as $D{(s)}^{()}$ and J/ψ mesons, K_S^0 and π^0 , ending with the reconstruction of the B meson candidate.
+It has been shown, using the Belle II GEANT4-based [3] simulation and considering the hadronic-tagging modes, that the FEI has improved upon the Belle FR performance by increasing the tagging efficiency from 0.2% to 0.5%, at a fixed B{tag} purity of 25% [4].

-The continuum background events $e^+e^- \rightarrow q\bar{q}, \tau^+\tau^-$ contaminate the $B\bar{B}$ pairs data sample, but are usually strongly suppressed by exploiting their different topology (particles back-to-back) with respect to the isotropic distribution of particles from $B\bar{B}$ events.
+The continuum background events $e^+e^- \to q\bar{q}, \tau^+\tau^-$ contaminate the $B\bar{B}$ pairs data sample, but are usually strongly suppressed by exploiting their different topology (particles back-to-back) with respect to the isotropic distribution of particles from $B\bar{B}$ events.
 The so called "continuum suppression" makes use of this topological difference by using the CLEO cones and Kakuno-Super-Fox-Wolfram moments [5, 6], and is employed in most studies of B meson decay.

-It is worth introducing here the observable $E{\text{ECL}}$ (or $E{\text{Extra}}$ ), on which almost all of the missing energy B decay studies rely upon.
-It is defined as the residual energy deposited in the ECL once we have subtracted all the clusters associated with the $B{\text{tag}}$ and $B{\text{sig}}$ .
+It is worth introducing here the observable $E{\rm ECL}$ (or $E{\rm Extra}$), upon which almost all of the missing energy B decay studies rely.
+It is defined as the residual energy deposited in the ECL once we have subtracted all the clusters associated with the $B{\rm tag}$ and $B{\rm sig}$.
 It is expected to peak at 0 GeV for correctly reconstructed $\Upsilon(4S)$ decays, while it shows a broader distribution, peaking at larger values, for mis-reconstructed signal events or for background events.
-It has been verified with the Belle II full simulation that the impact of the photon background coming from the beams and the interaction region (synchrotron radiation, radiative Bhabha, two-photons processes) on $E{\text{ECL}}$ can be controlled by exploiting the distinctive features of the background calorimetric clusters compared to the energy deposits coming from the $\Upsilon(4S)$ .
+It has been verified with the Belle II full simulation that the impact of the photon background in the ECL coming from the beams and the interaction region (synchrotron radiation, radiative Bhabha and two-photon processes) can be controlled by exploiting the distinctive features of the background calorimetric clusters compared to the energy deposits coming from the $\Upsilon(4S)$.